kanead/movement-and-media-research-group/content/home/welcome.md

 <br>

-The **Media and Movement Research Group** is based at University College Dublin.
+The **Media & Movement Research Group** is based at University College Dublin.